What is Lent? And When Does Lent Start?

 What to do for Lent?

 Some Christians from more orthodox or traditional denominations fast during Lent.
-They begin with the wearing of ashes on Ash Wednesday and give up meat, fish, eggs and more for the 40 day period.
-Others choose to give up comforts or luxuries such as chocolate, junk food, social media or television.
+They begin with the wearing of ashes on Ash Wednesday and give up meat, fish, eggs and more for the 40-day period.
+Others choose to give up comforts or luxuries such as chocolate, treat foods, social media or television.

 For some of us the prospect of 40 days of giving up something can be daunting.
 This year we’d like to encourage you to take something up instead and form a new habit.
-That’s why we’re offering you prayer journals to help keep you focused and to encourage you in your faith walk.
+That’s why we’re offering you prayer journals to help keep you focus more prayerfully, to encourage you in your faith journey.

 What is Shrove Tuesday?

-Shrove Tuesday is the day before Lent begins, otherwise known as Ash Wednesday.
+Shrove Tuesday is the day before Ash Wednesday, when Lent begins

 Shrove Tuesday is also known as Pancake Day which comes from the old English custom of using up all the fattening ingredients before Lent, so that people were ready to fast.
 The fattening ingredients that most people had in their houses were eggs and milk, hence why people began combining them with flour to make pancakes.